3rd Battalion - K Company

 DeClerck's feet felt soggy and wet, just like he did in the "Bacage" (Hedgerow) fighting in Northern France where he killed his first German up close and personal.
 He still suffered with a constant memory of that German boy's agonized face as he died.
 He would never forget.
 He learned that it is better to kill a a distance, take no chances, never hesitate, just shoot and don't look at their faces.

-He decided that if the Germans came, he make a short stand then retreat to a better position in the rear.
-He didn't like giving up ground, but in this case the odds were stacked against him.
+He decided that if the Germans came, he and his small group make a short stand then retreat to a better position in the rear.
+He didn't like giving up ground, but in this case, the odds were stacked against him.

 The Elbe seemed calm that morning - no one could see 20 or 30 feet ahead, let alone the other side of the river.
 Suddenly a splash.
 The young GI's eyes grew wider.
 No, just a fish.
 This simple noise reminded Frank of the noises that he heard on a cold night in the Ardennes Forest during the Battle of the Bulge a few months back.
 The noise were of blowing snow, tree sounds like rustling evergreens, some animal sounds but nothing alarming.
 Then the sound of crunching snow, very slow but distant.
 Then a muffled shot followed by a scream.
 Then quiet again.
 He could never get his mind off his cold freezing feet.
 Frank thoughts at that time were that he would rather have wet feet than freezing feet.
 No thought that someone just died on that winter's night.
 Such is war he thought with great sadness in this stinking little fox hole on the Elbe where time had no meaning.
 Sometimes the fighting in the Ardennes seemed like yesterday; at other times it seemed like an eternity ago.